 - Wire Cutters

-- Text Weight Papers [Fairway, Lime Satin, Jellybean Green, Emerald, Pink, Pink Lemonade, Gold, Cryogen White]
+- Text Weight Papers — Fairway, Lime Satin, Jellybean Green, Emerald, Pink, Pink Lemonade, Gold, and Cryogen White

-- Cut paper according to the template.
+- Gather the craft tools and materials listed above.
+Then, cut the paper according to the template.
 Use the PDF if you are cutting by hand or the SVG if you are using a cutting machine.

-- Glue tab to attach petals together to make flowers.
+- Glue tab to attach the paper petals together to make the flowers.